mccrmck/Coastline-Paradox/instell.md

 The easiest way to turn the piece on and off is to plug and unplug the wall socket

 ***
-If there are any questions or issues with the installation, please don't hesistate to contact me at
+If there are any questions or issues with the installation, please don't hesistate to contact me by [email](img/emailqr.jpg) or [phone](img/phoneqr.jpg)